Uber, Lyft rebuffed in bids to deem drivers independent contractors

 "The jury in this case will be handed a square peg and asked to choose between two round holes," the judge wrote.

 "California's outmoded test for classifying workers will apply in cases like this.
-And because the test provides nothing remotely close to a clear answer, it will often be for juries to decide."
+And because the test provides nothing remotely close to a clear answer, it will often be for juries to decide," wrote Chhabria.

-(Reporting by Dan Levine and Edwin Chan; Editing by Phil Berlowitz and Steve Orlofsky)